 Puglia is in the very South of Italy forming the heel of Italy’s boot.
 When I started my travel research for Italy I saw some amazing land- and seascape photos of Puglia and decided to head there for a photography trip.
+I found some fantastic photos spots to watch a breathtaking Puglia sunset, discovered a natural bridge in the middle of nowhere and located the best places to visit in Puglia.

-THE PRE-TRAVEL GUIDE:
+THE PUGLIA PRE-TRAVEL GUIDE:

 When and how to get there?

-Puglia has the mediterranean climate, so it’s never getting too cold.
+Puglia has the Mediterranean climate, so it’s never getting too cold.
 The best time, however, is late Spring or early Fall – you will be rewarded with lovely weather and not too touristy.
 I would not recommend going in July and August because it is super crowded and quite pricey.

 The most convenient way is to take a flight to Bari or Brindisi.
 You might want to see different places rather staying in one so you should get a rental car to get around.
 The distances are not too far and the landscape is beautiful even if your daily trip takes a few hours of driving.